pdietrich/mapiator/index.md

 What is Mapiator?
 ------------------

-Mapiator is a online mapping application like <a href="http://maps.google.com">Google Maps</a> or
+Mapiator is an online mapping application like <a href="http://maps.google.com">Google Maps</a> or
 <a href="http://openlayers.org">Openlayers</a>.
 You can use it without any charge.
 It was created by Patrick Dietrich in February 2009.

 Try it: